aarondls/motor-position-control/README.md

 At this point, everything should be set-up and ready to go.

-I recommend looking over the ODrive documentation for a comprehensive tour of
+I recommend looking over the [ODrive documentation](https://docs.odriverobotics.com) for a comprehensive tour of its capabilities.

 Have fun working on your projects!